Mucous membrane

 Epithelium >

-The epithelium of a mucous membrane varies greatly depending on the location and function of the organ: simple columnar epithelium, simple cuboidal epithelium, pseudostratified epithelium, stratified squamous epithelium, or transitional epithelium.
+The epithelium of a mucous membrane varies greatly depending on the location and function of the organ.
+Examples include simple columnar epithelium, simple cuboidal epithelium, pseudostratified epithelium, stratified squamous epithelium and transitional epithelium.

 Glands >

-The tubes extending through lamina propria are glands, secretory epithelium, whose secretions lubricate the surface of this organ.
+The tubes extending through lamina propria are glands, consisting of a secretory epithelium whose secretions lubricate the surface of this organ.

 Lamina propria >

 The lamina propria of a mucosa is loose connective tissue.
-Because the ground substance of loose connective tissue is a gel, this layer provides good cushioning for its covering epithelium, padding for any glands present and diffusion of nutrients.
+Because the ground substance of loose connective tissue is a watery gel, this layer provides good cushioning for its covering epithelium, padding for any glands present, diffusion of nutrients and migration of cells.

 Muscularis mucosae >